Richmond launches second attempt at West Broad Street rezoning after backlash to plans allowing 20-story buildings

 “By rezoning the entire corridor at once and not incorporating an incentive mechanism for including affordable housing and other community amenities like public squares and parks, the city gives up its ability to negotiate on behalf of the public good in exchange for the value created through upzoning,” Shetty said.
 “We are strongly supportive of well-designed infill development, but we are also committed to equity and accessibility for all.”

-Legions said city planners had not given enough of a clear explanation for the proposed changes for residents in Carver, which he described as a community mostly of single-family homes.
+Legions said city planners had not given enough of a clear explanation of the proposed changes for residents in Carver, which he described as a community mostly of single-family homes.

 He said the special-use permit review process for larger developments in his neighborhood, such as the Siegel Center and a few larger buildings on Marshall Street, allowed the community to get involved in discussions for individual projects.
 The new zoning would allow such projects by-right, which could allow developers to circumvent public engagement.